EPL GW-11: Best FPL Differentials

 Ownership 6.6%

-Nketiah once again showed Mikel Arteta that he possesses everything required to lead the line for the Gunners with an impressive hat-trick display against Sheffield United.
+With an impressive hattrick display against Sheffield United, Nketiah showcased like never before that he possesses the skills required to lead the line for the Gunners.
 With Gabriel Jesus still sidelined, Nketiah is expected to again spearhead Arsenal’s attack against Newcastle on Saturday.
+Newcastle may be known for its stingy defense, but it has shown cracks against top-tier opposition this season.

 ~